-Chinese New Year is the most significant celebration on Hong Kong’s calendar, so it’s no surprise there are plenty of things to do to mark the Lunar New Year.
-This year is the Year of the Dog, with Chinese New Year beginning on 16 February and ending on 18 February.
-Here’s some of the key events and activities which you can take part in.
+Chinese New Year is the most significant celebration on Hong Kong’s calendar.
+So it’s no surprise there are plenty of things to do to mark the Lunar New Year.
+This year is the Year of the Rat, with the holidays beginning a little earlier than usual.
+The Rat marks the beginning of the Chinese zodiac cycle (which has 12 signs).
+For 2020, the holidays start on 25 January and end on 28 January.
+Here are some of the key events and activities you can take part in.

 Chinese New Year Race Day

-Head over to Sha Tin for an extra special race day as the whole of Hong Kong celebrates the Year of the Dog.
-The most popular race day of them all will provide a full programme of traditional and colourful festivities on-course, including a grand opening show, a lion dance, a variety of cultural and entertainment performances, and jockeys greeting fans with good luck messages.
-The action is at Sha Tin Racecourse from 12.30pm–6pm on 18 February.
+Head over to Sha Tin for an extra special race day as the whole of Hong Kong celebrates the Year of the Rat.
+The most popular race day of them all will provide a full programme of traditional and colourful festivities on-course, including entertainment performances, a lucky draw, and jockeys greeting fans with good luck messages.
+The action is at Sha Tin Racecourse on 27 January.

 The festival attracts hundreds of thousands of locals and visitors from all over the world to Lam Tsuen every year.
 Experience the traditions of throwing placards onto the wishing tree and lighting wishing lanterns.
-The floats from the Cathay Pacific International Chinese New Year Night Parade will also be displayed from 17 February to 4 March.
-Daily from 9am–7pm at Lam Tsuen Wishing Square, Lam Tsuen, Tai Po.
+Daily at Lam Tsuen Wishing Square, Lam Tsuen, Tai Po.

 Want to know more about Chinese New Year customs and traditions?